 Getting regular exercise can have other benefits, too.
 It can give your day structure and help break up the monotony of staying at home for an extended time.
 Physical exercise can also help you maintain a positive outlook while navigating this challenging period.

-If you have an acute injury, like a pulled back or neck muscle, you probably won’t need to reach out to a spine care provider and your pain will likely only last a few days.
+If you have an acute injury, like a pulled back or neck muscle, your pain will likely only last a few days.
 However, if your symptoms last 2 to 3 weeks and you have weakness or tingling in an arm or leg, contact your doctor.

 For pain relief, Dr. Groff recommends ice for the first 48 hours and then alternating between heat and ice for several days after.
 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen (Aleve) and ibuprofen (Advil), can also help reduce pain and lower inflammation.